Plygain: Carols

 Plygain carols were long religious poems, which can be described as 'sermons in song', and frequently told the whole story of the salvation through Christ from the Fall in the Garden of Eden to his Second Coming, the Last Judgement and the joys of heaven; but they often had their musical origins in popular folk songs.
-Some of the plygain meters are often complex similar to the ballad: often twenty or more verses.
+Some of the plygain meters are complex and similar to the ballad, often twenty or more verses.
 There is normally a reference to the crucifixion of Christ – and they are unusual in Western Europe this regard, as they do not focus solely on the birth of Christ.
 They are generally sung as three- or four-part harmonies, and it is considered unacceptable to sing the same carol twice at the same service.
 Traditionally the plygain carols were sung only by men.
 This tradition relaxed in the late twentieth century – although one carol, the Carol y Swper, is still usually sung only by men in most places.

 Often, the names of local farms or villages were incorporated into these songs, one notable example being 'Carol Wil Cae Coch' or, 'Wil Red Farm's Carol'.